lucasofw/Lkzof/README.md

 <br>
 I started with Minecraft servers and applications in VB.Net on 2015, I also tried creating Minecraft Plugins and other stuff. 💾

-Nowadays I'm focusing on game development, working on an old project. (nothing too serious, I'm just remaking a game that I made in 2018) 🐧
+Nowadays I'm focused on game development, but I still do other things sometimes.

 I intend to continue in this area and launch commercial games in the future (with a focus on the mobile market, and maybe on Steam) 🎮

-As you can see, my English is not the best, but I'm trying to improve it too! 🪄

 **📨 Contact Me:**